-- Roller brushes and non-electrical suction wands with brush strips open tufts, agitates, and loosens soil - Slow pass vacuuming allows time for additional airflow to remove embedded soil - Productivity rates are 1,000 4,000 sq. ft. per hour for obstructed areas and 4,000 - 10,000 sq. ft. per hour for unobstructed areas such as hallways and lobbies.
+- Roller brushes and non-electrical suction wands with brush strips open tufts, agitate and loosen soil. - Slow pass vacuuming allows time for additional airflow to remove embedded soil. - The combination of forward and backward passes is more effective in removing soil. - Productivity rates are 1,000-4,000 sq. ft. per hour for obstructed areas, and 4,000-10,000 sq. ft. per hour for unobstructed areas such as hallways and lobbies.
 This depends on the production of equipment and the method of cleaning.